 Hale Pele in Portland celebrates high Tiki design and mixology with vintage and modern artwork in a cozy neighborhood setting.

-Lost Lake in Chicago combines contemporary exotic cocktail mixology in a pre-Tiki setting that evokes both the tropical nightclubs and beachcomber style of the 1930s and 1940s.
+Lost Lake in Chicago combines contemporary cocktail mixology in a pre-Tiki setting that evokes both the tropical nightclubs and beachcomber style of the 1930s and 1940s.

 False Idol blends San Diego Tiki bar heritage with a celebration of the artistic revival in the Tiki community in a boldly dramatic space.